Enzo Peugeot: 2023

 Peugeot remained in French F4 for 2023.
-Peugeot had to wait until round 3 at the Pau Grand Prix, in which he claimed a double victory.
+He had to wait until round 3 at the Pau Grand Prix, in which he claimed a double victory.
 The next three rounds would see Peugeot winning five races compared to title rival Evan Giltaire's two, leaping him 14 points ahead of his rival into the season finale in Circuit Paul Ricard.
 However, a double win from Giltaire in addition to Peugeot not winning and a further DNF meant that the former would clinch the title by a mere four points.